Avoid This One Mistake in Constructing an RFP for a Customer Data Platform

 2. Narrow your list of potential vendors to 3-4 qualified providers using our complimentary RFI template.
 Quickly eliminate vendors not satisfying any fundamental features of a CDP.

-3. Craft your RFP around your use cases, including ones that are beyond your current maturity to help future-proof your vendor selection.
-Supplement it with questions that gauge security, privacy, and overall company background.
+3. Craft your RFP and include use-cases, including ones that are beyond your current maturity to help future-proof your vendor selection.
+Make sure it also includes questions that gauge security, privacy, integrations and overall company background (for which we have a handy guide below).

 4. Require vendors to be honest and annotate when they would need new features to be built (or when they would need custom services to be involved) in order to solve your use cases.
 A vendor that says they can do it all is probably lying.